FargoRate 850

 FargoRate 800-824

-The pinnacle of pool mastery, occupying a realm so elite that fewer than 20 players globally can claim to share the space.
-This is not just a player; this is an institution in the world of pool.
+At this level, the player has reached the pinnacle of pool mastery, joining a realm so exclusive that fewer than 20 players worldwide share the space.
+This is not just a competitor; this is an institution in the pool world.
+An 800+ rating doesn’t just signify world-class skill — it’s synonymous with the highest echelon of the sport.

-At this level, it’s no longer about competing; it’s about cementing a legacy that will stand the test of time.
-Fargo officially states that they are than 20 players in the world who have ratings above 800.
+For a player of this caliber, it’s no longer about competing; it’s about building a legacy that will endure.
+With fewer than 20 players in the world holding ratings above 800, they represent the absolute elite of the sport.

 FargoRate 775 – 799